jschnab/data-engineering/dataengineering.md

 ## Data immutability

-*Immutability* is a property of data object which prevents it to be changed.
+*Immutability* is a property of data object that prevents it to be changed.
 Once the data value is defined, it cannot changed and will remain the same until the object is deleted.